jingweimo/academic-kickstart/content/home/teaching.md

 2021 Spring: ABE 4423 Bioinstrum II (co-instructed)

-2021 Fall: Problem Solving in Agricultural and Biological Engineering (to be developed)
+2021 Fall: ABE 4990/6990 Introduction to Imaging in Biological Systems

-2021 Fall: Introduction to Imaging in Agriculture (to be developed)
+2022 Fall: Problem Solving in Agricultural and Biological Engineering (to be developed)